snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/jira-connector.md

 > [!NOTE]
 >
 > * Refer to the [list of scopes](https://developer.atlassian.com/cloud/jira/platform/scopes-for-oauth-2-3LO-and-forge-apps/#list-of-scopes) for OAuth 2.0 apps to learn more about Jira permissions.
 > * The original (Classic) OAuth permissions are being deprecated for the Jira cloud.
-Refer the [changelog announcement](https://developer.atlassian.com/cloud/jira/platform/changelog/#CHANGE-517) to learn more.
+Refer to the [changelog announcement](https://developer.atlassian.com/cloud/jira/platform/changelog/#CHANGE-517) to learn more.

-### 4. Roll out to limited audience
+### 4. Roll out to a limited audience
 Deploy this connection to a limited user base if you want to validate it in Copilot and other Search surfaces before expanding the rollout to a broader audience.
-To know more about limited rollout, see [staged rollout](staged-rollout-for-graph-connectors.md).
+To learn more about limited rollout, see [staged rollout](staged-rollout-for-graph-connectors.md).

-At this point, you're ready to create the connection for Jira cloud.
+At this point, you're ready to create the connection for the Jira cloud.
 You can click **Create** to publish your connection and index issues from your Jira account.

-For other settings, like **Access Permissions**, **Data Inclusion Rules**, **Schema**, **Crawl frequency**, etc., we have defaults based on what works best with Jira data.
-You can see the default values below:
+For other settings, like **Access Permissions**, **Data Inclusion Rules**, **Schema**, **Crawl frequency**, etc., we have default values based on what works best with Jira data.

 | Users | Description |
 |----|---|